Translate

 20.1.22

 Before Kant, John Locke and Hume thought pure reason can only know analytic ideas--things that are contained in the definitions.
 [To the empiricists the only real knowledge is what can be verified by observation. ] Kant expanded the areas of what can be known.
-He said reason can know synthetic a priori-[i.e. universals, like causality]-but only within the conditions of possible experience.
-Hegel and Jacob Fries expanded that further.
-To Hegel, pure reason can even know everything.
-There is no limit.
-Even God and the soul and morality.
-To Fries these are areas where knowledge is possible, but not by reason, rather by a sort of knowledge that is not reason nor based on sense perception.
+He said reason can know synthetic a priori-[i.e. universals, like causality]-but only within the conditions of possibity of experience.
+Jacob Fries expanded that further.
+To Fries, God, and the soul are areas where knowledge is possible, but not by reason, rather by a sort of knowledge that is not reason nor based on sense perception.

-[I think that both the Friesian School of Kelley Ross and Hegel have tremendous points, but I can not tell if the truth is only in one camp or the other.
+[I think that both Kant and the Friesian School of Kelley Ross have tremendous points, but I can not tell if the truth is only in one camp or the other.

 Rav Nahman wrote this specifically about wisdom [Reason].
-This goes along with Jacob Fries that we have knowledge beyond conditions of possible experience [i.e. Faith.] but this knowledge is not by reason.
+This goes along with Jacob Fries that we have knowledge beyond conditions of possibility of experience [i.e. Faith.] but this knowledge is not by reason.